jackman337/oxygen-desktop/README.md

 3. Start the app

 ### 1. Clone this GitHub repo 🔍
-To clone this GitHub repo, open up your Terminal (MacOS) or Bash terminal (Windows) and navigate to wherever you want to save this repo on your local machine.
+To clone this GitHub repo, open up your Terminal (MacOS) or Bash (Windows) and navigate to wherever you want to save this repo on your local machine.
 Then, run:

 ```
 git clone https://github.com/virattt/oxygen-desktop.git